DiabolusGX/diabolus.me/README.md

 Welcome to my personal website!
 Hope you like what you see and have a wonderful day.

 Yes, you can fork this repo.
-Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
+Please give me proper credit by linking back to [Brittany Chiang](https://github.com/bchiang7).
 Thanks!

 ## 🛠 Installation & Set Up